rewards-fillr/fillr-test-a/README.md

 ## Submission

 Please create a new public repo named ‘fillr-test-a’ in your github account and commit your solutions to the repo.
 Notify Fillr that your repo is available either at stu@fillr.com or via github.

+Please show your working!
+The more commits in progress the better (this allows us to verify that the work submitted it yours and also shows us your thought processes)